oartemiy/clang-files/README.md

-**clang-format ans clang-tidy files**
+***clang-format ans clang-tidy files***

-.clang-format and .clang-tidy based on CLion format files.
-Also some variables style based on *HSE SE CPP COURSE 2026* style document
+This configuration uses the .clang-format and .clang-tidy settings, aligned with the *CLion* formatting standard, and also applies the variable naming style from the *HSE SE CPP 2026* course guide.